Huntingdon, Pennsylvania

-The borough is located on the main line of the Norfolk Southern (formerly Pennsylvania) Railway, in an agricultural and outdoor recreational region with extensive forests and scattered deposits of ganister rock, coal, fire clay, and limestone.
+The borough is on the main line of the Norfolk Southern freight railway (formerly the longtime Pennsylvania Railroad) in an agricultural and outdoor recreational region with extensive forests and scattered deposits of ganister rock, coal, fire clay, and limestone deposits.
 Historically, the region surrounding Huntingdon was dotted with iron furnaces and forges, consuming limestone, iron ore and wood (for charcoal production) throughout the 19th century.
 Dairy farms dominate the local agriculture.
-The town is a regular stop for the Amtrak passenger service which connects Harrisburg with Pittsburgh.

-Huntingdon is home to Juniata College, a private liberal arts college founded by members of the Church of the Brethren in 1876.
+The town is a regular stop for the daily east-west Amtrak passenger train service which connects Pittsburgh to the west with Philadelphia and New York City to the east and northeast.
+Huntingdon is also home to Juniata College (founded 1876 by the Church of the Brethren).

 History

 The original inhabitants of Huntingdon and neighboring counties were the Susquehannock.
 Through a combination of ongoing war with other indigenous nations, such as the Haudenosaunee, disease brought by Europeans, and violence from settlers, the Susquehannock are currently thought to have been entirely wiped out or subsumed by other tribes.

-In 1768, Rev. Dr. William Smith began selling lots on the Standing Stone Tract along the Juniata, land he had recently acquired.
+In 1768, Rev. William Smith began selling lots on the Standing Stone Tract along the Juniata, land he had recently acquired.
 The tracts' two prior owners had not attempted to lay out a town, so Dr. Smith is considered the founder.
 Huntingdon (the name by which he eventually called his town) sits at the site of corn fields that had been cultivated at a date now unknown, next to where Standing Stone Creek flows into the Juniata River.
 The 100th anniversary of its incorporation was marked by the erection of a "Standing Stone Monument" on Third Street, modeled on a tall, narrow shaft known to have existed before 1750, whose purpose is unclear but may have served as a trail marker.
 It may be significant that natural sandstone formations (popularly called Pulpit Rocks), which "stand erect", are on a nearby ridge.
 A story surfaced during the early 19th century that Smith had renamed Standing Stone Settlement to honor an Englishwoman, Selina Hastings, Countess of Huntingdon.
 Smith's descendants vehemently denied the story, and there exists no evidence to support it, despite a wide circulation in published sources.
 More likely, the Anglican cleric named it after the town of the same name in England; doing so had become a pattern for naming Pennsylvania settlements, Bedford, Carlisle and York being nearby examples of the trend.
 In 1796, the little village was incorporated as a borough.